 Whenever you feel lost or don’t know what to do, take an intermediary step of analysis.
 Get more data, reflect on new information, then change course.
 With an approach like this, you’ll never really get stuck.
 Even if problems won’t disappear over night, you’ll always have some sense of what to do next.

 Breakdown, analysis, hypothesis, execution.
 What Watanabe has described here is the scientific method, except he did it in a way everyone can understand.
-Teaching children this from a young age helps them think on their feet decades later, when they enter the working world, where problems are often complex and confusing.
+Teaching children this from a young age helps them think on their feet decades later.
+When they enter the working world, they’ll find real-world problems less complex and confusing.
 If I ever do come up with a school of life, there’ll definitely be a class called Problem Solving 101.

 Who would I recommend the Problem Solving 101 summary to?

 The 9 year old third grader, who has a chance to learn proper problem solving right from the start, the 30 year old young professional, who could use a reset on how she tackles problems after college, and anyone who tends to jump to conclusions.